 Why visit Viareggio?:

 Viareggio is the southernmost Italian Riviera style resort on Italy's Mediterranean coast and the largest beach town in Tuscany.
-Art nouveau buildings housing shops, cafes, and seafood restaurants line its promenade.
-There are several good art nouveau, or Liberty style, villas in town.
-Although Viareggio was at its peak as a resort in the 1920's, it's still a top Tuscan town for beaches, seafood, and nightlife.
+Liberty style buildings housing shops, cafes, and seafood restaurants line its promenade and there are several good Liberty style villas, including one built by Puccini, in town.
+Although Viareggio was at its peak as a resort in the early to mid 1900s, it's still a top Tuscan town for beaches, seafood, and nightlife.
 It's also known for holding one of Italy's top carnevale, or mardi gras, festivals.

 Viareggio is on Italy's west coast in the area of Tuscany known as the Versilia Coast. (see Versilia map

-Viareggio is on the train line that runs along the coast between Genoa and Rome.
-It's just off the A12 autostrada that runs along the coast from the French border.
+Viareggio is on the rail line that runs along the coast between Genoa and Rome.
+It's just off the A12 autostrada (toll road) that runs along the coast from the French border.
+Free parking is available outside the center or there are many paid parking places in town.
 The closest airport is Pisa, about 15 miles away. (see Italy airports map

 Viareggio holds one of the largest and most celebrated carnival festivals in Italy, drawing over a million people.
 The elaborate parade, running along the seafront promenade, is usually held the three Sundays before carnevale